Israel in the Eurovision Song Contest 2018: Heat 3

 The third heat was broadcast on 14 January 2018 and consisted of two rounds: in the first round six of the remaining twelve contestants were paired in three duels.
 From each duel, the performer with the higher score advanced to the next stage of the competition.
 In the second round the remaining three contestants would have had to perform one more song and the contestant with the lowest score would have got eliminated.
 However, following her performance Rinat Bar announced her withdrawal from the competition.
 Therefore, the remaining two contestants – Shay and Gilad and Riki Ben Ari – automatically qualified for the next stage without Riki Ben Ari performing.

 Heat 4

 The fourth heat was broadcast on 21 January 2018 and consisted of two rounds: in the first round six of the remaining twelve contestants were paired in three duels.
 From each duel, the performer with the higher score advanced to the next stage of the competition.
 In the second round the remaining three contestants had to perform one more song and the contestant with the lowest score got eliminated.

 For personal reasons one of the judges, Asaf Amdursky did not attend the fourth heat.
-To complement the jury panel, the winner of the second season and representative of Israel in the Eurovision Song Contest 2015, Nadav Guedj was invited to vote.
+To complement the jury panel, Nadav Guedj, the winner of the second season and who represented Israel in 2015, was invited to vote.